scaleoutsystems/fedn/README.md

 ## Why use FEDn?

 FEDn provides a flexible framework for building highly scalable federated machine learning systems using the ML framwork of your choice.
-It is designed to take FedML to production, paying equal attention to the requirements from developers of new models and algorithms and the operational perspective of running a production-grade distributed system.
-FEDn is based on open protocols and can be integrated with open MLOps frameworks like STACKn to provide end-to-end ML alliances.
+FEDn is based on open protocols and can be easily integrated with open MLOps frameworks like STACKn to provide end-to-end alliance governance.

 ## Core Features
-FEDn supports a highly scalable implementation of Federated Averaging.
-Other algorithms including meta-modeling is on the roadmap.
+FEDn supports a highly scalable Nested Federated Averaging orchestration scheme.
+Other protocols, including support for various types of federated ensemble models are in active development.

 <!--- #### Multimodal participation
 #### Multilevel model combinations
 --->

+## Architecture
+Description coming soon.

 ## Getting started